 Finally, given the no-cloning theorem, our classical transporter would not be able to beam down a exact copy of you.
 That would not be good.
 How many flipped quantum states before you die?
 And, for that matter, how many quantum states will be improperly replicated or transported?
 I don’t know but I wouldn’t risk it.
 Leonard McCoy was right to be scared of the transporter and he should have been terrified of the replicators.
 Even if it is just one quantum state of one quantum particle in your whole body, what about accumulative effects?
 How many imperfectly copied quantum states can be tolerated before you die?
 And, as I said in the beginning, if the Star Trek transporter is a entanglement-assisted teleportation device, how in the world are the entangled particles transported to an arbitrary planet’s surface?
 You might as well just take the shuttlecraft.

-Thus, Star Trek warp drive, transporter, replicator and probably the holosuite are all fantasy in science fiction drag.
+Thus, Star Trek warp drive, transporter, (and STARGATE,) replicator and probably the holosuite are all fantasy in science fiction drag.
 QED.
 NB: this may not apply to holosuites but it probably does.
 The way I understand the holodeck, it is a combination of replication and holograms.
 This violates the no-cloning theorem at the very least.
 It probably also violates the no-teleportation theorem.
 (If you’re confused about quantum computing, click here.)

 Having said all that, I would like to briefly point point out that there seems to be a real lack of hard science fiction.
 That is, I have not come across too many stories where the plot turns on a scientific theory or mathematical equations.
 Even given a rubber science, that is a plausible extension of current scientific theory or even an implausible extension of current science such as the ones I outlined above, most plots rarely turn on the rubber science.
 Sure, there are Star Trek episodes that do turn on the transporter, but is that science fiction or is that simply thinking of a plot twist and using a magical solution to create that twist?
 I think the days of hard science fiction are gone.
 What happened?